CryptoToolbox

 How to Interpret the Results

 • Daily / Monthly / Yearly Revenue — the estimated BTC and USD earnings from mining before subtracting electricity costs.
+This is gross revenue based on your share of the current network hash rate.

 • Break-Even Time — how long it will take for your cumulative net profit to cover your initial hardware investment.
+This estimate assumes static conditions, which is unrealistic over long periods.

 Related Tools